 How to Stay Healthy While Traveling During COVID

-DISCLAIMER: The CDC states that travel increases your risk of getting and spreading COVID-19.
+The CDC states that travel increases your risk of getting and spreading COVID-19.
 Choosing to travel during the pandemic is a personal decision you must make for yourself.
-The safest choice is to stay home, but if you’re going to travel right now, then be sure to use the following tips to know how to stay healthy while traveling during COVID!
+If you’re going to travel right now, then be sure to use the following tips to know how to stay healthy while traveling during COVID!

 Find Adventure Close to Home